pay-theory/pay-theory-docs/API/CARD_PRESENT.md

 ```

 **`merchant_uid`: String**
-The PayTheory unique identifier assigned to the merchant that the device belongs to.
+The Pay Theory unique identifier assigned to the merchant that the device belongs to.

 **`device_id`: String**
-The unique id that represents the device in the PayTheory system.
+The unique id that represents the device in the Pay Theory system.

 **`device_name`: String**
 The name of the type of device that is being used.